 Netanyahu’s reforms would give the government more representation on the nine-member committee.

 Netanyahu also wants the Knesset to have the right to annul Supreme Court decisions.
 After all, the legislature has always been able to overrule the judiciary: the legislature can always legislate new bills leaving less or no scope for misinterpretation.

 Parliament’s supremacy should be clearer still when there is no constitution, which is the case in Israel.

 To my mind, the protesters are driven by evil spirits.
 Apparently, Likud Communications Minister Shlomo Karhi shares this view because he said recently about IDF reservists that have thrown in their lot with the protesters that they can “go to hell” (ref.
 3).

 Some of the protesters not only want Netanyahu to back down, but suddenly also an American-style constitution and bill of rights.

 Incidentally, enshrined in the US constitution is the idea of freedom of religion.
-The First Amendment, which begins “Congress shall make no law respecting an establishment of religion, or prohibiting the free exercise thereof” before mentioning “freedom of speech” and the rest is actually about protecting Babylon’s “spiritual fornication” rather than freedom of speech or anything like that.
+The First Amendment, which begins “Congress shall make no law respecting an establishment of religion, or prohibiting the free exercise thereof” before mentioning “freedom of speech” and the rest is actually about protecting Babylon’s “spiritual fornication”.

 With whom the kings of the earth have committed fornication, and the inhabitants of the earth have been made drunk with the wine of her fornication… And upon her forehead was a name written, Mystery, Bayblon the Great, The Mother of Harlots and Abominations of the EarthRevelation 17:2-5